katahiromz/EGA/EGA-Manual.md

-# The Programming Language EGA Version 11 Reference Manual
+# The Programming Language EGA Reference Manual Version 12

 Written by Katayama Hirofumi MZ.

-Copyright (C) 2020-2021 Katayama Hirofumi MZ.
+Copyright (C) 2020-2023 Katayama Hirofumi MZ.

 ## What is EGA?